 It’s important to connect your social noise to some inbound channel, or next step, that allows you to build on those engagements.

-That’s not to say all your activity should be aimed at funnelling people down a decision process, but that there needs to be method to the madness… otherwise you’re just making noise without direction.
+That’s not to say all your activity should be aimed at funnelling people down a decision process, but that there needs to be a method to the madness... otherwise you’re just making noise without direction.
+You’ve become Jose Mourinho after most United games.

-Grow your network, establish yourself as a voice in the field and nurture your relationships towards new opportunities and decisions.
+Grow your network, establish yourself as a voice in the field and nurture those relationships towards new opportunities and decisions.

 How much resource will content marketing, social scheduling and email chains take and how do they actually impact on interviews and hiring?

-If you want to enjoy real success from social media then you need to step away from immediate results that directly impact your recruitment activity.
+If you want to enjoy real success with social media then you need to step away from immediate results that directly impact your recruitment activity.

 Social marketing is usually a slow burn that grows in momentum the more time, consistency and personal investment you dedicate to it.